Generated regional Maine river scene for East Outlet Kennebec River planning; not an exact location photo

 Local plan

-Start with SafeWaters, then match the release to a wade, bank, or float plan in the Moosehead-to-Indian Pond corridor before choosing dries, soft hackles, streamers, or nymphs.
+Start with SafeWaters, then match the release to a wade, bank, or float plan in the Moosehead-to-Indian Pond area before choosing dries, soft hackles, streamers, or nymphs.

 Backup water